percona/pmm-doc/source/dashboards/dashboard.mysql-overview.rst

 |view-all-metrics| |this-dashboard|

-.. _dashboard.mysql-overview.query-cache-memory.query-cache-activity:
+.. _dashboard-mysql-overview.query-cache-memory.query-cache-activity:

-`MySQL Query Cache Memory and MySQL Query Cache Activity <dashboard.mysql-overview.html#query-cache-memory.query-cache-activity>`_
+`MySQL Query Cache Memory and MySQL Query Cache Activity <dashboard-mysql-overview.html#query-cache-memory.query-cache-activity>`_
 ----------------------------------------------------------------------------------------------------------------------------------

 The query cache has huge scalability problems in that only one thread can do an